thruster-rs/Thruster/README.md

 - Does not use `unsafe`
 - Works in stable rust

-## Opinionated

-Thruster and thruster-cli strive to give a good way to do domain driven design.
-It's also designed to set you on the right path, but not obfuscate certain hard parts behind libraries.
-Made with science 🔭, not magic 🧙‍♂️.

 ## Fast

 Thruster can be run with different server backends and represents a nicely packaged layer over them.
-This means that it can keep up with the latest and greatest changes from the likes of Hyper or ThrusterServer (a custom made server inspired by tokio-minihttp.)
+This means that it can keep up with the latest and greatest changes from the likes of Hyper, Actix, or even ThrusterServer, a home-grown http engine.

 ## Intuitive